cbserra/stravital/README.md

 ### Additional Information
 *ViteReactTailwind* is a Starter Project for your next React Application.
 This Starter Project build with Vite, React and TailwindCSS.

-### Q-A
- **Why Vite, and not C-R-A?**

- *ans: it's fast*

- **Why TailwindCSS for Styling?**

- *ans: currently it's my favorite Library for styling, and because it's have additional feature like dark mode, peer utilities, and already have color palette which I think it really helpful*